Find Cancer Early Program

 Find Cancer Early is a public health campaign which aims to reduce the disparity in cancer outcomes between metropolitan and regional Western Australia (WA).
 Program strategies include increasing community symptom awareness and addressing the barriers and myths around seeking help from a doctor.

 Find Cancer Early focuses on the five most common cancers in WA – prostate, breast, skin, bowel and lung – and targets people over the age of 40 years, living in regional WA.
 There is a particular focus on hard to reach sub-populations such as Aboriginal and Torres Strait Islander peoples and people living in remote communities.
-Cancers found in these groups comprise almost 60% of all cancer diagnoses in WA.
+Cancers found in these groups comprise almost 60 per cent of all cancer diagnoses in WA.

 Background and History